Malak-ul-Maut/qr-attendance/README.md

 ## Features

 - **Automatic IP Fetching** — It fetch your IPv4 address automatically and Generate a QR code based on that IP to enable connections within the classroom.
-- **Faculty Panel** — It has a Faculty View Panel that enables the teacher to remove duplicate or proxy attendances based on count.
+- **Live Faculty Dashboard** — Enables faculty to view live attendance updates and remove proxy attendances based on count.
 - **Device Fingerprinting** — Prevents multiple entries from the same camera/device.
 - **Auto QR Refresh** — Tokens refresh every few seconds for high security.
 - **SQLite Database** — Lightweight and portable for classroom use.
-- **Live Teacher Dashboard** — Teachers can view updates instantly.

 ---